Glendale has small inexperienced roster this season

 Freshmen

-Jacob Berger, Mason Peterson, Tanner Holes, Josh O’Shell, Logan Ruffaner, Britton Spangle.
+Jacob Berger, Mason Peterman, Tannor Holes, Josh O’Shell, Logan Ruffaner, Britton Spangle.

 Schedule